seynur/blog/_posts/2025-11-26-restore-archive-splunk-data-local-s3-or-s3-compitible-custom-endpoints-made-easy.md

 ---------------------------
 Restarting Splunk...

-... <splunk restarting messages>
+... <splunk restarting messages> ...

 The Splunk web interface is at https://oyku.host:8000
 %
 ```

-After running the script, the restored data becomes immediately searchable in Splunk: no reindexing or restart required as in the ***Figure 1***. 🌸
+After running the script, the restored data becomes immediately searchable in Splunk: no reindexing or restart required, as in ***Figure 1***. 🌸

 | ![screenshot](/assets/img/blog/2025-11-26-splunk-restore-archive-from-local-splunk-image.webp) |
 |:--:|
 | *Figure 1* Local - Thawed data result on the Splunk. |

-### ☁️ 2.2.
-Restoring from AWS S3 or Custom S3-Compatible Endpoint
+### 2.2. ☁️ Restoring from AWS S3 or Custom S3-Compatible Endpoint

-Our restore script can also pull archived frozen buckets directly from AWS S3 or any custom S3-compatible endpoint such as LocalStack￼or MinIO.
+Our restore script is capable of retrieving archived frozen buckets directly from AWS S3, or any custom S3-compatible endpoint, such as LocalStack or MinIO.

-In this example, we’ll simulate a production-like setup using LocalStack, but everything applies equally to AWS S3.
+In this example, we will simulate a production-like environment using LocalStack, but the process is the same for AWS S3.

 The script will:
-- Use aws s3api get-object to download the `journal.zst`
+- Use `aws s3api get-object` to download the `journal.zst` file.
-- Place it in the appropriate `thaweddb` directory
+- Place the file in the appropriate `thaweddb` directory.
-- Make the data searchable in Splunk instantly
+- Make the data instantly searchable in Splunk.

-This archived bucket was previously uploaded to LocalStack via the `coldToS3.py` script, as covered in my [Archiving Splunk Frozen Buckets to S3 on LocalStack](http://blog.seynur.com/localstack/2025/10/28/archiving-splunk-frozen-buckets-to-s3-on-localstack.html) blog.
-Also, if you don't have experience with *LocalStack*, you may want to check my other blog about [Getting Started with LocalStack: Local S3 Bucket Creation and File Operations](http://blog.seynur.com/localstack/2025/10/24/getting-started-with-localstack-local-s3-bucket-creation-and-file-operations.html).
+The archived bucket mentioned was previously uploaded to LocalStack using the `coldToS3.py` script, as discussed in my blog post titled ["Archiving Splunk Frozen Buckets to S3 on LocalStack"](http://blog.seynur.com/localstack/2025/10/28/archiving-splunk-frozen-buckets-to-s3-on-localstack.html).
+If you're not familiar with LocalStack, I recommend checking out my other blog, ["Getting Started with LocalStack: Local S3 Bucket Creation and File Operations"](http://blog.seynur.com/localstack/2025/10/24/getting-started-with-localstack-local-s3-bucket-creation-and-file-operations.html).

 #### 🧪 Step-by-step: Restore the S3 Bucket

-To restore from either *AWS S3*, simply point the script to the *S3 repo name* and *index*.
-The script uses your environment’s default AWS credentials and region.
+To restore from *AWS S3*, simply specify the *S3 repository name* and *index*.
+The script utilizes your environment's default AWS credentials and region.

 **command for** ***S3 - AWS***:
 ```